austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 // prints: "the largest element in the array is 100"
 {% endhighlight %}

-The paradox of generics is as such: the more you narrow down your generic type parameters by adding constraints, the more you're allowed to do with them.
+This is, in some sense, the paradox of generics: the more you narrow down your type parameters by adding constraints, the more you're allowed to do with them.
 Type parameters that are completely unconstrained can't be used for much more than swapping or insertion/removal from collections.
 Type parameters that are tightly constrained gain access to many more methods and properties than they would otherwise, and can be used as arguments to many more functions.

 ### Simple constraints